jeffjuann/tailwind-group/docs/CONTRIBUTING.md

 If you are interested in the detailed specification you can visit https://www.conventionalcommits.org/ or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

-## Request for new feature
-if you have any suggestion, freely to open any discussion.

 ## Note
 The test cases have not been entirely completed.
 If you'd like to assist in generating test cases, I would greatly appreciate it.